Don't Believe Everything You Feel

 —Stefan G. Hofmann, PhD, professor in the department psychological and brain sciences at Boston University

 “I whole heartedly recommend this book.
-It goes on a very short list of books like The Feeling Good Handbook and The Happiness Trap that I recommend to family and friends, as well as clients.”
+It goes on a very short list of books like The Feeling Good Handbook and The Happiness Trap that I recommend to family and friends, as well as clients.”~Advances in Cognitive Therapy

 —Advances in Cognitive Therapy newsletter